-If the parties have opted into Schedule 2 of the Ordinance, they will have the ability to appeal on the grounds of serious irregularity and/or a question of law.
-Otherwise, parties will be confined to challenging an arbitration award on the limited procedural grounds set out in section 81 of the Ordinance.
+If the parties have opted into Schedule 2 of the Ordinance, they will have the ability to appeal on the grounds of serious irregularity (Section 4, Schedule 2) and/or a question of law (Sections 5 and 6, Schedule 2).
+Otherwise, parties will be conﬁned to challenging an arbitration award on the limited procedural grounds set out in Section 81 of the Ordinance, which include:

-An arbitration award can be challenged by filing and serving an originating summons but the success rate of such applications is low.
-The finality of arbitration awards is a key guiding principle.
+An arbitration award can be challenged by ﬁling and serving an Originating Summons but the success rate of such applications is low.

 Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitration clause)?

-The parties cannot appeal or challenge an award on ground of serious irregularity or on a question of law unless such right is expressly provided for the in the arbitration agreement (see section 99 of the Ordinance).
+In addition, the parties cannot appeal or challenge an award on ground of serious irregularity or on a question of law unless the parties expressly opt into the relevant provisions in Schedule 2 to the Ordinance (see Section 99 of the Ordinance).

 To what extent might a state or state entity successfully raise a defence of state or sovereign immunity at the enforcement stage?

 States enjoy absolute immunity from the jurisdiction in Hong Kong.
 Therefore states can rely on a defence of state or sovereign immunity at the enforcement stage even if they have participated in an arbitration.

 This is the case unless the enforcing party can show that the state has waived its immunity at this stage.